Appendix I - Part 2

 In 1881 John and Leonora were living at Basildon, Newent where John was a 72 year old farmer.
 The census notes that Leonora is blind.

 Leonora Jones of Walford, Herefordshire was buried on 2 March 1888 at Rockhampton.
-She had been 69 years old when she died.
+She was 69 years old when she died.

 In 1891 John W Jones, a 79 year old widower may have been living on his own means at Lay Hill Villa, Walford.
 Living with him was Emily L Jones, his daughter aged 40 and his niece Laura E Herbert aged 13.